QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Introduction

 \section{\it Introduction}

-In this article we compute the effective Lagrangian on the exact solutions of the sourceless Yang-Mills equation representing the superposition of magnetic flux tubes \cite{Savvidy:2024sv, Savvidy:2024ppd,Savvidy:2024xbe}.
-The effective Lagrangian has a universal form similar to the Lagrangian on a constant gauge field \cite{Savvidy:1977, Batalin:1976uv, Savvidy:1977as, Matinyan:1976mp}.
-The conclusion that can be drown from this result is that the Yang-Mills vacuum state is highly degenerate with the vacuum field configurations raging from a constant gauge field to a rich chromomagnetic flux tube structure permeating the space in all directions.
-It is suggested that the solutions describe the condensate of chromomagnetic flux tubes representing a dual analog of the Cooper pairs condensate in a superconductor.
+In this article we compute the effective action for covariantly constant gauge fields that are solutions of the sourceless Yang-Mills equation and have the form of magnetic flux tubes.
+The covariantly constant gauge fields describe a superposition of infinite many alternating monopole/ani-monopole pairs situated at infinity, with each pair having a structure similar to the Nielsen-Olesen magnetic flux tube \cite{Nielsen:1973cs,Nambu:1974zg} but without presence of any Higgs field.
+Importantly, the effective action is a gauge-invariant functional for sourceless gauge fields and has a universal form similar to the Lagrangian for the constant gauge field.
+The Yang-Mills vacuum state is highly degenerate with the vacuum field configurations ranging from a constant gauge field to a rich chromomagnetic flux tube structure permeating the space in all directions.